Book2009/FE-NOC/README.md

 float pvYaw;
 uint8_t rxCnt = 0, rxBuf[8];
 ```
-We defines `pvYaw` as a float to store the robot's yaw (orientation) angle. `rxCnt` is an 8-bit integer to count received data, and `rxBuf` is an 8-byte array to hold incoming data.
+We define `pvYaw` as a float to store the robot's yaw (orientation) angle. `rxCnt` is an 8-bit integer to count received data, and `rxBuf` is an 8-byte array to hold incoming data.

 - #### **Section 7 [Obstacle Challenge round]**